ecraven/g13/README.md

 ## License

-All files without a copyright notice are public domainplaced in the public domain.
+All files without a copyright notice are placed in the public domain.
 Do with it whatever you want.

 Some source code files include MIT style license - see files for specifics.